Police rape trial: Officer guilty of sexually violating colleague in Northland motel

 The accused, who has interim name suppression, was part of a group of officers deployed to help police the 2019 Waitangi Day events at the Treaty Grounds last year.

+"There will be a lot of people of course who will be affected by this case ...
+He will receive a term of imprisonment for this serious offending.
+The question, for us, will be to try and determine what else can be done.

+"And when he's eventually released, that he too is able to function again properly [in society]."

-He and his lawyer, Paul Borich QC, claimed any sexual contact with the complainant was consensual and a "pre-arranged hook-up".
+The officer and his lawyer, Paul Borich QC, claimed any sexual contact with the complainant was consensual and a "pre-arranged hook-up".

 However, Crown prosecutor Fiona Culliney said the accused "helped himself" to his colleague as she lay sleeping after earlier indecently assaulting her when the two were alone in a room.